CompIsle/Unit-16-A2/doc/Problem 2 Doc.md

 | 3 | 	To test edge case: Large CSV file  | Use a large CSV file with a significant number of book records  |  Large CSV file | Large CSV file  | Large CSV file processed without any performance issues  | Ensure the system can handle large datasets |
 | 4 | test the otput to the csv file  | open the new csv file  | Problem 2 Data  | data in new csv file with hash numbers | new data is correctly there | it worked to the requirments |

 ## Evaluation

+#### Design Documentation:
+The design documentation provides a clear and concise overview of the problem statement, objectives, and technologies used.

+The class descriptions provide a comprehensive understanding of the program's structure and logic.

+The flowchart visually represents the program's flow and logic, making it easier to understand the process from start to finish.

+The test plan outlines various test scenarios, including testing the generation of unique index numbers, handling edge cases, and validating the exported data.
+It helps ensure the correctness and robustness of the implementation.

+#### Code Implementation:
+The code is encapsulated within the `LibarySystem` namespace, providing proper organization and preventing naming conflicts.

+The code follows a modular approach with separate classes for different functionalities.
+The `Program` class handles the main logic, the `CSVreader` class provides CSV file handling functionality, and the `Book` class represents a book with its properties and methods.

+Exception Handling:** The code includes exception handling to catch and handle any potential errors that may occur during file reading or other operations.

+The `CSVreader` class effectively reads a CSV file and converts it into a `DataTable`.
+The `Program` class uses this functionality to process the book details.

+The `Book` class encapsulates the book details and generates a unique `Cat` value based on the provided data using a SHA256 hash function.
+The class also overrides the `ToString()` method to provide a readable representation of a book's details.

+The `ExportToCSV()` method in the `Program` class successfully exports the list of books to a new CSV file, ensuring the correct formatting of the data.

+### Overall Assessment:

+The provided design documentation and code implementation showcase a well-structured and efficient solution for the College Library Book Index System.
+The code demonstrates good programming practices, such as modularity, exception handling, and proper encapsulation.
+The design effectively meets the stated requirements and provides the necessary functionality for reading, indexing, and exporting book details.
-The proposed design meets the requirements and provides a structured solution for implementing the College Library Book Index System.
-The design incorporates the necessary classes, methods, and properties to read book details, generate unique index references, and export the indexed book details to a new CSV file.
+Overall, The design and implemetation meets the requirements and provides a structured solution for implementing the College Library Book Index System.
+The design and implmentation incorporates the necessary classes, methods, and properties to read book details, generate unique index references, and export the indexed book details to a new CSV file.

-The Book class encapsulates book details and generates the Cat value based on the provided data.
-It ensures data integrity and consistency.

-The CSVreader class provides a reusable component for reading CSV files and converting them into a DataTable.
-It handles file I/O operations and error handling.

-The main BookMinder class orchestrates the book indexing process.